florekem/lncRNAinCla/manuscript/Figures_captions.md

 Fig. X. Overall eﬀects of microcystin exposure on transcriptional gene transcription.
 (A) PCA plot demonstrates the overall changes in gene transcription of ZFL cells exposed to 10 μg/mL of MC-LR for different times.
 Ctrl stands for the controls not treated with MC-LR.
 (B) Numbers of the significantly up- and down- regulated genes in ZFL cells after 1, 3, 6, 12 and 24 h of exposure to 10 μg/mL of MC-LR measured by RNA-sequencing (Threshold for DEG identiﬁcation: fold change ≥ 1.5 and adjusted p value ≤ 0.001).

+Fig. X. Number of differentially expressed novel long non-coding RNAs after MC-LR treatment presented as venn diagrams.
+(A) up-regulated, (B) down-regulated.
+Transcripts overlapping between days after administering MC-LR distinguishes two groups, where transcripts from 1d does not overlap so well with other days, as transcripts from 6d and 9d do.